Edirne: "Buildings"

 The guidebook uses the phrases "an embarrassment of architecture" and "splendid architecture."
 It's no exaggeration.

-I walked from mosque to mosque and market to market, thankful that I decided to come here.
+I walked from mosque to mosque and market to market, thankful that I decided to come here and thankful that I remembered to recharge the battery in my camera.

 The first mosques I encountered were only just "splendid."
 I circled them, and circled them again before entering the gardens and interiors, circling again and again, and looking up, always looking up.